BUCKET LIST RACING

 At age 61, when most have retired, Kelly Stocklin started his driving career in the Unlimited class and was named the 2012 H1 Unlimited Rookie of the Year.
 Having accomplished that bucket list item, he was happy to hand over driving responsibilities to Dustin Echols.
 Kelly manufactures the team’s gear boxes and drive shafts, and continues to supply propellers for Bucket List Racing and other H1 race teams.

 In 2020, the Stocklins purchased a Lycoming T-55 powered hydroplane from Go Fast Turn Left Racing have campaigned it since racing began again after the COVID-affected 2020 season.
-The Bucket List team garnered a best finish of 3rd place in National Championship points in 2021.
-The team finished 2022 in 5th place.
+The Bucket List team garnered a previous best finish of 5th place in National Championship points in 2021.
+The team finished 2023 in 3rd place with the U-40 hull.

-Long-term Bucket List driver Dustin Echols takes the wheel of the U-40 in 2023, hoping to score his first Unlimited win in what is now a very competitive hull.
+Long-term Bucket List driver Dustin Echols takes the wheel of the U-40 again in 2024, following up on a 2023 season that saw him set the fifth-fastest qualifying lap in Unlimited history – 171.294 MPH – the fastest lap ever run in the 20+ years of the current fuel-restricted rules, and is hoping to score his first Unlimited win in what is now a very competitive hull.

 - Home Port: Snohomish, Washington